New light mediators and the neutrino fog: Implications from XENONnT nuclear recoil data: Results

 We now continue by focusing on scenario (i) and examine in detail the impact of light scalar, vector, or axial-vector mediators in the DM sector on the neutrino fog.
 In this framework, neutrinos are assumed to interact via the SM \cevns~cross section.
 Figure~\ref{fig:fog_casei} displays the resulting constraints, from our analysis of XENONnT data, on the SI (left panel) and SD (right panel) DM–nucleon cross sections, shown as orange shaded regions.
 As a reminder, in this scenario, the differential DM scattering rate scales as $\propto F^{2}_\mathrm{DM}(\qtransfer^2) \sigma^\mathrm{SI~(SD)}_{\chi\mathfrak{n}} = \frac{m_X^4}{(\qtransfer^2+m_X^2)^2} \sigma^\mathrm{SI~(SD)}_{\chi\mathfrak{n}}$, leading to significantly modified bounds relative to the contact–interaction limit shown previously in Fig.~\ref{fig:fog_SM}.
 In particular, the dependence on both the mediator mass and the momentum transfer modify the inferred limits, especially in the light-mediator regime where $m_X \sim \qtransfer$.
 Also in this case, we find good agreement with the official result, provided only for SI interactions, of the XENONnT Collaboration~\cite{XENON:2024hup}.

 Under the same assumptions, we recompute the neutrino fog for a xenon target.
 The corresponding regions are also presented in Fig.~\ref{fig:fog_casei}.
 In this study, we keep the flux normalizations and uncertainties are implemented following the recommended values reported in~\cite{Baxter:2021pqo}, also for $^8$B solar neutrinos.
 We observe a pronounced deformation of the fog, which is a direct consequence of the strong momentum-transfer dependence of the DM scattering rate.
 At low DM masses, the neutrino fog is significantly reduced: In this regime, the typical momentum transfers are small, and a light mediator enhances the DM–nucleon scattering rate proportionally to $\propto 1/\qtransfer^4$, yielding higher rates than the expected SM \cevns~contribution from solar neutrinos (notably from the $^8$B component) even at small $\sigma^\mathrm{SI~(SD)}_{\chi\mathfrak{n}}$.
 At large DM masses the opposite trend emerges: momentum transfers become larger, suppressing the DM rate for light mediators and reducing the relative impact of DM scattering compared to the neutrino background.
 This leads to a worsening of the discovery reach and a corresponding upward shift of the fog contour.
 Notice, also, that the opacity of the neutrino fog in this scenario is significantly reduced, implying an improved ability to distinguish between neutrino and DM event rates.
 The gradient of the discovery limit never exceeds $n=6$, not even in regions where neutrino fluxes are expected to be large.
-This means that smaller exposures will be enough to discriminate a DM signal from the neutrino background if DM actually interacts through light mediators, compared to the standard case with effective interactions.\\
+This means that smaller exposures will be enough to discriminate a DM signal from the neutrino background if DM actually interacts through light mediators, compared to the standard case with effective interactions.
+Unlike the SM-based neutrino fog shown in Fig.~\ref{fig:fog_SM}, the light-mediator scenario considered here does not give rise to well-defined regions of parameter space dominated by individual neutrino flux components, with the notable exception of the $^7$Be lines.
+Consequently, in Fig.~\ref{fig:fog_casei} we indicate only those regions where $^7$Be-induced \cevns~constitutes the sole background limiting the DM sensitivity.
+The broad yellow-shaded region extending over $m_\chi = 1$--$10^3$~GeV arises from the combined contributions of $pep$, $hep$, atmospheric, reactor, and geoneutrinos.
+Although the $^8$B solar neutrino flux does not produce a distinct shaded region, it significantly shifts the neutrino fog boundary upward toward the excluded parameter space.